-We are developing RH London in the U.K., The Gallery at the Historic 7 Burlington Gardens, also known as Queensberry House situated in Mayfair.
+We are developing RH London in the U.K., The Gallery at the Historic 7 Burlington Gardens, also known as Queensberry House, situated in Mayfair.
 The building was constructed in 1725 and was named after the fair that was typically held in May, every two weeks for about 80 years.
 At one point in time, it served as a branch of the Bank of England.

-Aligned with our efforts to honor the legacy of great architecture and design, Waterworks supports the Institute of Classical Architecture and Art, the Nantucket Historical Association and the Sir John Soane's Museum Foundation.
+Aligned with our efforts to honor the legacy of great architecture and design, Waterworks supports the Institute of Classical Architecture and Art, and the Nantucket Historical Association.
 Waterworks believes in supporting non-profit organizations that educate professionals and the general public in architecture, design and its allied arts in furtherance of their preservation for future generations.